-\minisection{Multi-frame selection} We also allow for the Retriever to select multiple frames instead of a single frame.
-This helps the model to better capture events that happen quickly or require more context to recognize.
-For example, if we want to find the action of a "a woman clapping her hands", single frame selection may cause us to incorrectly assume the woman is not clapping if we view the frame where their hands are apart.
+\minisection{Multi-frame selection} We also allow the Retriever to select multiple frames instead of one.
+This helps to capture better events that happen quickly or require more context to recognize.
+For example, if we want to find the action of "a woman clapping her hands", a single frame selection may cause us to incorrectly assume the woman is not clapping if we view the frame where their hands are apart.
 We do this by creating an optional parameter called window size.
 The window size refers to the number of frames the Retriever extracts each time.
-When the window size is non-zero, the Retriever still specifies a single timestamp to go to, but when retrieving the frame at that timestamp we take the number of frames specified by the window size before and after the selected frame as well.
+When the window size is non-zero, the Retriever still specifies a single timestamp to go to, but when retrieving the frame at that timestamp, we also take the number of frames specified by the window size before and after the selected frame.